 World Cup Historic

-The Australian National Football, or like they call it, soccer, was founded in 1922 and their federation is associated with the Asian Confederation since 2006 when they left the Oceania Confederation to have a better development of the sport.
+The Australian National soccer team was founded in 1922, and their federation is associated with the Asian Confederation since 2006 when they left the Oceania Confederation to have a better development of the sport.

-The Socceroos have participated in four World Cups (1974, 2006, 2010 and 2014) and are about to play their fifth.
-The best run being in 2006, reaching the round of 16.
+The Socceroos have participated in five World Cups, the best run being in 2006, reaching the round of 16.
 In 2018 they finished the last of the group, with one point.

 Babadook, Coming for Sure

 The first thing that called my attention during the movie was how the child was annoying, such an annoying kid is rare to find.
 Once, I hired some people to do a job in my house, and they brought along a niece or granddaughter, whatever, that little girl was more annoying than Sam on The Babadook, but it’s the only one I can remember.

 In the later stages of the movie, you come to care and even like Sam.
 I know I said it before, but when a child actor is that good, it makes me impressed.
 The little Noah Wiseman was only six when they filmed, and he is solid as hell.

 Essie Davis was perfect from beginning to end.
 The fact that she didn’t get even an Academy Award nomination is disgusting, there is no way in hell that her performance was inferior to all the nominees.

 I knew Essie Davies only from her small participation in The Game of Thrones in 2016, but that I watched previously than The Babadook.
 Every time she was on the screen, she was perfect, becoming one of my favorite performances ever.